Mustafa-Shoukat1/Mustafa-Shoukat1/README.md

 ## 📈🔮 Bitcoin Price Predictions (2014-2024): Analyzing a Decade of Market Trends and Forecasts
 Analyzed Bitcoin's price trends from 2014 to 2024, offering insights into past performance and future predictions.
 Utilizing various analytical tools, this project provides a comprehensive forecast of Bitcoin's potential trajectory.

+## 📄🔍 Resume ATS for Hiring Manager
+This project provides a Streamlit application that helps hiring managers improve resumes using an ATS (Applicant Tracking System) by evaluating resumes based on a given job description.
+The application parses resumes, scores them against job descriptions, and offers actionable feedback to optimize resumes for better alignment with the job requirements.
+This tool streamlines the hiring process, ensuring resumes meet the necessary criteria before they reach human reviewers.